- Home to DLR

 - Survivor Benefits

-If a work-related injury causes death, compensation is payable to the employee's spouse at the rate of 66.67 percent of the employee's average weekly wage (with overtime included at the straight rate).
+If a work-related injury causes death, compensation is payable to the employee's spouse at the rate of 66.67% of the employee's average weekly wage (with overtime included at the straight rate) and is subject to the state minimum and maximums amounts from SDCL 62-4-3.
 If the spouse remarries, a lump sum equal to two years of compensation will be paid.
 If there are eligible surviving children of the employee, the compensation becomes payable to them two years after the date of remarriage.